denten-books/plain-text/3-format.md

 see the notes that they made in the book [@_amazon_2016].

 The Google Play Books platform does not have the public note features nor does it support book editing.
-It does however add the ability to translate words and passages and to search for selected phrases using the company's search engine [@_read_2016].
+It does, however, allow readers to translate words and passages and look up phrases using the company's search engine [@_read_2016].

 Encoded ideas about intellectual property are another stark manifestation of inter-platform incompatibility.
 Whatever its comparative affordances, reading